jpedro/jpedro.github.io/bash-dispatch.md

 ## One more thing

-I gave up showing a script's usage using `echo`.
+I gave up showing a script's usage using `echo`s.
+It's so ugly.

-It's cleaner to write the usage in a comment in the beginning of the file and grep it.
+So now, I slep the usage in a comment in the beginning of the file and grep it.
 It's also the first thing you see when you open the script in a text editor.

 ```bash